|Dean's Institutional Fellowship (Half Tuition Waiver)|

 - To qualify for the fellowship a student must carry a full-time credit load.
 That is defined as registering for, and successfully completing, a minimum of 12 credits each semester (24 credits per academic year) for undergraduates and 9 credits each semester (18 credits per academic year) for graduate students.
 Student must be pre-registered at the full-time credit level before the award can be made available to you.
 Exceptions to this full-time enrollment rule may be made through an appeal process for students who are in their final semester.

 - Minimum required GPA 3.5 for graduates, GPA 3.2 for undergraduates.
-Exceptions may be made based on individual cases.
-Students who have a GPA lower than the minimum requirements may still be considered for fellowship acceptance if they are able to demonstrate distinguished strength in other evaluation criteria.
+Exceptions may be made based on the individual cases.
+Students who have GPA lower than the minimum requirements may still be considered for the fellowship acceptance if they are able to demonstrate the distinguished strength in other aspects of the evaluation criteria.

 - Leadership - Demonstrate initiative in making constructive contributions to UWest and/or the wider community.
 This may include suggestions and/or organization of activities that have led to curriculum, institutional or community improvements.

 - Service – A demonstrated record of service activities that contribute to the well-being of UWest and/or the wider community.

 - Integrity - Demonstrate behavior that reflects “Honesty”, “Compassion”, “Equanimity” and, “Appreciation for Differences”.

 - Academic Achievement – Candidates should be in satisfactory academic standing.
 Minimum GPA requirement to meet the eligibility.

 - During the first two weeks of the Spring Semester, recipients of the fellowship will be reviewed for eligibility based on their enrollment status, academic progress and fellowship work performance.
 Recipients may be disqualified for the fellowship if the eligibility and fellowship criteria are no longer met.

 - This fellowship is non-transferable and may not be delayed or postponed.